$100k in 100 days with SMS: The Story of Italian Online Store Macelleria Callegari

 Selling online, though, while a great opportunity to reach new audiences, could take away the personal connection of a brand and its customers - something that was a complete “no-go” for Macelleria Callegari.

-This is when the store owners turned to Tokio Studio - a digital marketing agency, in an attempt both to popularize and grow their eCommerce business, but to also help translate the company’s traditional values into the modern online world.
+This is when the store owners turned to A-Commerce Agency - an eCommerce growth agency, in an attempt both to popularize and grow their eCommerce business, but to also help translate the company’s traditional values into the modern online world.

 “Ecommerce doesn’t equal losing contact with customers.
-In fact, it serves as another service that completes the buying experience,” says Alexandru Birleanu, the founder of Tokio Studio.
+In fact, it serves as another service that completes the buying experience,” says agency founder Alexandru Birleanu.

 It was his mission to help the brand maintain the same level of customer engagement, loyalty and personal approach online that they’d otherwise receive in-store.